-Real estate security contribution

-0.05% of the amount of receivable + additional costs 0.05% of the amount of receivable + additional costs.
+Real estate security contribution: 0.05% of the amount of receivable.

-8.6 Reform
+8.6 Security agent reform

-In application of the order n°2017-748 dated May 4, 2017, the new regime applicable to the security agent in syndicated loans entered into force on October 1, 2017.
-The previous regime was deemed unsatisfactory and therefore was hardly used.
 The security agent directly holds the security interests and acts in its own name on behalf of the secured creditors.
 The security agent can also register, manage, and enforce the security interests in its own name.

-A major step of the reform is that the rights and assets granted to the security agent, and the proceeds of enforcement of the security interests, are separated from the security agent's own assets.
+The rights and assets granted to the security agent, and the proceeds of enforcement of the security interests, are separated from the security agent's own assets.
 The assets acquired in the exercise of its mission can only be seized by the beneficiaries of the related security interests.
 Such assets are not affected by the opening of insolvency proceedings against the security agent.